Kingdom of Ava: Capital

 Thado Minbya founded the city of Ava (modern day Inwa) and consecrated it as Ratanapura, the City of Gems, which was to remain the capital of Myanmar more or less continuously until the mid 19th century.
-The city was designed according to the traditional principles of Burmese city design which had existed since at least the Pyu period.
+The city was designed according to the traditional principles of Burmese city design, which had existed since at least the Pyu period.
 Ava was the first Burmese city to be entirely walled, with an inner citadel and an outer civilian city.
 Ava's citadel is probably the only barrel shaped city in the world.
 According to legend the outline of the city walls was intended to replicate the appearance of a mythical Burmese Lion, a Chinthe.
 What is certain is that Ava, or at least its inner citadel, is designed to replicate the Buddhist universe in miniature.
 The palace was constructed in the very centre of the citadel, which according to traditional principles of Burmese city design, corresponds to the location of the Buddha, therefore directly associating the King with the Buddha himself.
 This conferred upon the King a divine status and the palace as a religious centrepiece.
 The palace was specifically designed to emulate the highly auspicious Mount Meru in Hindu-Buddhist belief.
 The kingdom and its power emanated directly from the city as a mandala, encircling the entirety of the world (in theory) and therefore the city was a cosmological centre of a divinely ordained kingdom.

 During the reign of Swa Saw Ke, a council was convened at Ava which was attended by the King, members of the Sangha, Sinhalese monks, and Brahmins.
 In one inscription the city was said to be as pleasant as Tavatimsa, the most important of the Buddhist heavens which also served as the model for the earthly realm of Burmese kingdoms.
 Swa Saw Ke was known as an intellectual king who encouraged scholarly endeavours and the city was said to be full of intelligent conversation.

 Legacy

 Ava's most notable legacy was its contribution to Burmese vernacular literature which flourished during this period.
 Literature moved from being written predominantly in Pali to using the vernacular Burmese language.
-Ava was a highly literate society with poetry being composed people from all levels of society, such as a village headman of Palaung in 1355, who inscribed verse onto stone.
+Ava was a highly literate society with poetry being composed by people from all levels of society, such as a village headman of Palaung in 1355, who inscribed verse onto stone.
 Inscriptions in classical Burmese during both the Bagan and Ava periods written by commoners and nobles appear at a ratio of 3:1 in favour of the commoners.

-Elaborate use of simile, metaphor and other literary devices abound in Burmese verse, especially in the works of Shin Maharattathara.
+Elaborate use of simile, metaphor, and other literary devices abound in Burmese verse, especially in the works of Shin Maharattathara.
 One of these works rejects the comforts of marriage and secular life for that of a forest ascetic.
 The following is a translation by Dr. Hla Pe, John Okell, and Anna Allott: